open-cogsci/osdoc/content/neurospin2015.md

 ## Step 2: Choose template, font, and colors

-The 'Extended template' already provides the basic structure of a typical trial-based experiment with a practice and an experimental phase.
+The 'Extended template' provides the basic structure of a typical trial-based experiment with a practice and experimental phase.
 Because our experiment fits this template very well, we're going to use it.
 Therefore, double-click on 'Extended template' to open it.

 In the 'General tab' that now appears, you can specify the general properties of your experiment.
 For this experiment, we want to use black letters on a gray background.
 Also, the default font size of 18 is a bit small, so change that to 32.
 Finally, it's good practice to give your experiment an informative name and description.
-Your 'General tab' now looks as %FigGeneralTab.
+Your 'General tab' now looks as in %FigGeneralTab.

 %--
 figure: